BILL ANALYSIS

 VISIT USA Act

-S3220 (VISIT USA Act) carries an AI-assessed market impact score of 4/10 with a bullish outlook for investors.
-This legislation directly affects American Airlines ($AAL), Delta Air Lines ($DAL), United Airlines ($UAL) and Southwest Airlines ($LUV) and 7 other tickers.
+S3220 (VISIT USA Act) has been assessed with a bullish outlook for investors.
+This legislation directly affects American Airlines ($AAL), Delta Air Lines ($DAL), $EXPE and $HLT and 1 other ticker.
 The primary sectors impacted are Consumer and Transportation.
 View the full bill text on Congress.gov.

 bullish